biaslab/PGM2022-SourceSeparationNAR/readme.md

 # Online Single-Microphone Source Separation using Non-Linear Autoregressive Models
 *By Bart van Erp and Bert de Vries*
-### Submitted to the 11th International Conference on Probabilistic Graphical Models (PGM) 2022
+### Accepted to the 11th International Conference on Probabilistic Graphical Models (PGM) 2022
 ---
 **Abstract**